2CR Dragoon Week 2025: Regimental Run

-U.S. Soldiers assigned to 2nd Cavalry Regiment conduct a regimental run on Rose Barracks, U.S. Army Garrison Bavaria, Vilseck, Germany, May 19, 2025.
-Held annually, Dragoon Week celebrates the proud heritage and enduring readiness of 2CR, the U.S. Army’s longest continuously serving cavalry regiment.
-Through physical competitions, tactical challenges, and community engagement, 2CR reaffirms its commitment to being “Forged for War.”
+U.S. Soldiers assigned to 2nd Cavalry Regiment conduct a regimental run during Dragoon Week at Rose Barracks, U.S. Army Garrison Bavaria, Vilseck, Germany, May 19, 2025.
+Dragoon Week commemorates the founding of the 2nd Cavalry Regiment on May 23, 1836.
+The event celebrates the regiment’s rich history and heritage while also providing an opportunity for troops and their families to come together and engage in friendly competition.
 (U.S. Army video by Spc.
 Sar Paw)

+"Rivals" by Avery Berman and William Manning is licensed by De Wolfe Music Library.
+To request the 5th Mobile Public Affairs Detachment's license please email team@dewolfe.com

 |Date Taken: